Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Experimental Setup

-There are few studies that tried to detect counter-speech, such as \cite{Garland2020-gv}, due to the complexity of the hate conversation and the thin line between hate speech and counterspeech, as in some cases, hostile and offensive language might be used in the counter-speech ~\citep{Mathew2019-or,Yu2022-zb}.
-Thus, to answer RQ1, we design a task to classify a given turn of a conversation as hate speech or counter speech given a persuasion mode.
+A few studies, such as \cite{Garland2020-gv}, have tried to detect counterspeech due to the complexity of hateful conversations and the thin line between hate speech and counterspeech; indeed, in some cases, hostile and offensive language may be used in counterspeech ~\citep{Mathew2019-or,Yu2022-zb}.
+Thus, to answer RQ1, we designed a task to classify a given turn of a conversation as hate speech or counterspeech and evaluate the performance of incorporating a persuasion mode.
 We experimented with the use of various model types, including the baseline model (SVM), (Bilstm), masked language model (BERT), and an instruction tuning model (Llama), on multi-turn and single-turn conversation datasets.
 A stratified train/validation/test split of 70\%/10\%/20\% was performed for each experiment (Appendix C provides a comprehensive overview of the dataset split details and models' main hyperparameters).
 To incorporate the persuasion modes in a binary classification, the persuasion modes were integrated as a categorical feature.
-For the baseline model (SVM), we use word N-gram and Char N-gram.
-In Char N-gram, the representation was conducted at the character level, considering character bigrams of up to 5-grams.
-In the transformer model, we used bert-based-uncased and structured a multimodal model that combines the categorical features with the textual data from the dataset.
+For the baseline model (SVM), we use word N-gram and Char N-gram with up to 5-grams.
+In the transformer model, we used BERT-based-uncased and structured a multimodal model that combines the categorical features with the textual data from the dataset.
 First, we created individual multilayer perceptrons (MLPs) for the categorical features (persuasion modes) and then concatenated them with the transformer output to be processed before the final classifier layer.
 This method can be represented as $M = T||MLP(c)$, where $M$ refers to the multimodal representation, $||$ is the concatenation operator, $T$ is the transformer output, and c represents the categorical features (persuasion mode).
-For the Llama model, we incorporated specific settings into the instruction prompt to ensure the model's awareness of persuasion modes while classifying hate- and counter-speech (Appendix C).
-The instruction (prompt) tuning and parameter configuration settings in the training process for all models were the same as in the first task (please see Appendix A).
+For the Llama model, we incorporated specific settings into the instruction prompt to ensure the model's awareness of persuasion modes while classifying hate- and counterspeech (Appendix C).
+The instruction (prompt) tuning and parameter configuration settings in the training process for all models were the same as in the first task.
 We used a Bilstm model with a 64-unit bidirectional LSTM layer.
 This was followed by a 0.2 dropout rate, 0.2 recurrent dropout rate, and dense layer with sigmoid activation for prediction.
 We used the BERT-base-uncased model for BERT.
 The training involved 5 epochs, batch sizes of 16, and a 5e-5 learning rate.
 The Llama-2-7B training consisted of 20 epochs and a 2e-4 learning rate.
 The parameter efficient fine-tuning (PEFT) approach was employed to fine-tune a limited number of trainable parameters, reducing computational and storage expenses.
-For efficient fine-tuning, we used low-rank adaptation (QLoRA) to reduce the LLM memory usage without compromising performance. .
+For efficient fine-tuning, we used low-rank adaptation (QLoRA) to reduce the LLM memory usage without compromising performance.
 The results of training on text only and incorporating persuasion with the text are shown in table \ref{tab:resultsF1}.
-Appendix C provides a detailed description of McNemar’s significant text comparing the prediction of the baseline model (txt) with (txt+pr).